 You'd have to figure out how to squish it before you can proceed (right).

 Much like the puzzles, the story is rather simple too.
 You are a generic scientist and engineer sent out to a mining asteroid circling the Earth.
 It's facility has gone silent, and the asteroid itself has veered off its man-made course towards our planet itself, which can't be good.
 You have to figure out what's happened and manoeuvre it away from catastrophe, all before the Earth will rise on the horizon.
 Naturally, aliens are involved.
 While simple, the premise is not basic, doing just enough to entice you into this game world without convolution.
-You can piece together the fate of the miners by reading texts throughout the facility, but they're not necessary to complete the game - or get the full 800 points (though randomly picking up a smelly sock for no reason gives you 15 points).
+You can piece together the fate of the miners by reading texts throughout the facility, but they're not necessary to complete the game - or get the full 800 points (though randomly picking up a smelly sock for no reason awards you 15).

 Despite releasing in 1990, Earthrise would more comfortably fit alongside games from at least three years prior.
 As such, the archaic text-based design has aged it to such a level that would deter newcomers to the genre.
 Even so, it is a far more forgiving game than Sierra's output which would make this the perfect primer before heading off in that direction.
 Recommended.